 In sharing and sharing and sharing.

 In 1985, Thaddeus Seymour decided to re-create an Animated Magazine for the 100th Anniversary of the founding of Rollins College.
 He asked Frances to take her father's place on the stage as the "publisher."
 It was not until 2007 that President emeritus Seymour resumed his quest of Grover when he presented a talk on the Professor of Books to the BOOK-A-YEAR-FUND.
 Meanwhile, Randy Noles, Publisher and Editor of Winter Park Magazine, developed an interest in Winter Park's and Rollins' Unsung Hero.

 No one better appreciates Edwin Osgood Grover than the people who knew him and are still here to tell us about him.
 Dave Berto, Rollins '56, a student who chose Rollins with Grover's help, Barbara Buchanan Parsons who was a next door neighbor on Camellia Avenue, Dr. James T Talbert, Jr., who met Grover when Talbert's father worked at Mead Garden and became an educator with degrees from Tuskegee and the University of Florida, and William "Edwin" Connery, son of Jack Connery who spent days at the Grover's residence, all agree that their lives were much enriched and took a different course because of Edwin Grover.
-There were hundreds of Rollins students who would have said the same thing.
+There were hundreds of Rollins students who would have said the same.

 Ed Gfeller 2016